 Ok now I am going to take into account momentum.
 An item that has only been around a few weeks but is getting a lot of sales and good reviews I will show in a high place.

-A brand new product with no reviews and sales is not going to be shown to anyone.
+A brand new Amazon FBA business with no reviews and sales is not going to be shown to anyone.
 A brand new product that has a lot of sales in the first week and a lot of good reviews is going to be shown to people.

 It is our job as a new seller to get as many new sales and reviews as possible in a short space of time.
 We need that momentum to start showing up organically on people’s Amazon searches.